Monday, February 3, 2020

 When many people first hear about and become interested in KAATSU, they Google "KAATSU".
 The resultant Google search often lists many BFR (Blood Flow Restriction) products.

-It is reasonable for most of these individuals to equate KAATSU with BFR and vice versa - which is what the savvy online marketers of BFR want.
+It is reasonable for most of these individuals to equate KAATSU with BFR and vice versa - because KAATSU is the original BFR.

 "One way to get around this confusion is to input the Japanese symbols for KAATSU which is 加圧 - or for KAATSU Training which is 加圧トレーニング," advises Steven Munatones.
 "But inputting Japanese kanji characters on an English keyboard or on their smartphone is difficult or impossible for most people.
 So the best way to find out correct and non-misleading information about KAATSU is to go directly to the KAATSU website (www.kaatsu-global.com) or blog (www.kaatsublog.com) or any of its social media platforms like Facebook, Twitter or Instagram.